North Central London Training Hub homepage

 It is proposed that feedback and suggestions are provided through established Interface Groups (see table).

-GP Liaison support services at partner organsations can provide a route for feedback about specific interface issues, acknowledging that delivering to the consensus is a work in progress.
+GP Liaison support services at partner organisations can provide a route for feedback about specific interface issues, acknowledging that delivering to the consensus is a work in progress.

 Download the NCL Interface Consensus resources